xenoscopic/go-keytar/README.md

 ## Dependencies

 On each platform, you'll need a Go installation that supports cgo compilation.
-On Windows, this means that you'll need Mingw-w64, because Mingw doesn't support the Windows Credential Vault API and, even if it did, it doesn't support 64-bit compilation.
+On Windows, this means that you'll need MinGW-w64, because MinGW doesn't support the Windows Credential Vault API and, even if it did, it doesn't support 64-bit compilation.
 On other platforms, Go should just use the system compiler for cgo compilation.